hack-r/MMEES/README.md

 * `-pages` : Number of search results pages to scrape per engine (default: 2)
 * `-query` : The query to use for the search (default: 'test')

+It is **HIGHLY recommended** to use the "-PP" option.
+Results are written in "long" format while the app is running.
+If it completes successfully with the "-PP" option enabled it will, among other things, attempt to transform the data set from long to wide.
+This is only somewhat possible as a single page may have multiple emails, phone numbers, and names, however you'll still end up with a shorter data set than the long version.
+Names tend to generate a lot of uninteresting matches, so I've limited it to those that appear to have a first and last name, with an optional middle initial.

+If you're interested in other Spacy entity types it is a trivial edit to cut out the lines where I've removed them.

+Storage of your Serp API key in a .env file is supported.

 ## License

 This project is licensed under the terms of the MIT license.